nicpavao/amplitudes-meets-ML/README.md

 git push origin your-branch-name -f
 ```
 12. Repeat until PR review finished
-13. Merge PR using squash commit so all commits are merged into one for readabilitygit
+13. Merge PR using squash commit so all commits are merged into one.

 ## Step 4: Setting up virtual environments
 Sometimes project collaborators will have different versions of the project depencies downloaded on their local machine.
 For this reason, it is useful to set up a virtual environment where dependencies (like PyTorch, MatplotLib, etc.) can be accessed locally, and shared across machines.